 Application The 7500 series RTG is used for highly accurate level measurement in storage tanks and can be applied in custody transfer applications.
 It meets the relevant requirements according to OIML R85 and API 3.1B.
-The 7530 RTG with horn antenna is suitable for free space applications that disallows the use of a parabolic antenna due to tank/nozzle geometry.
+The 7532 RTG with planar antenna is specifically suited for stilling well applications with ranges up to 38 m (124 ft).